02 4393 6767

 • people who assist clients / students with their speech and language development, as part of their paid or voluntary work

-• early career speech pathologists / speech pathology students who are looking to gain further insight and resources for working with clients and their families
+• speech pathology students or early career speech pathologists who are looking to gain further insight and resources for working with clients and their families

 • allied health and other tertiary students who are in the helping / education / healthcare sectors